 - Allowed amount means the maximum the Fund will pay for a covered service.
 When you go to a network provider, the allowed amount is based on an agreement with the provider.
-When you do not go to a network provider, the allowed amount is based on the Fund's payment rate of allowed charges to a network provider. - Co-insurance means the 50% you pay toward Orthodontic services for children 19 and under, such as diagnostic procedures and appliances to realign teeth. - Contributing employer (or "employer") is a person, company or other employing entity that has signed a collective bargaining agreement participation agreement with the union or trust, and the agreement requires contributions to the Health Fund for work in covered employment. - Covered employment means work in a classification for which your employer is required to make contributions to the Fund. - Covered services are the services for which the Fund provides benefits under the terms of the Plan. - Doctor or Physician means a licensed and qualified provider (M.D., D.O., D.C., D.P.M., or D.D.S.) who is authorized to practice medicine, perform surgery and/or prescribe drugs under the laws of the state or jurisdiction where the services are rendered, acts within the scope of his or her license and is not the patient or the parent, spouse, sibling (by birth or marriage) or child of the patient. - Network benefits are benefits for covered services delivered by providers and suppliers who have contracted with the Fund, Delta or with any other administrators under contract to the Fund, to provide services and supplies at a pre-negotiated rate.
-Services provided must fall within the scope of their individual professional licenses.
+When you go out-of-network, the allowed amount is based on the Fund's payment rate of allowed charges to a network provider. - Contributing employer (or "employer") is a person, company or other employing entity that has signed a collective bargaining agreement or participation agreement with the union or trust, and the agreement requires contributions to the Health Fund for work in covered employment. - Covered employment means work in a classification for which your employer is required to make contributions to the Fund. - Covered services are the services for which the Fund provides benefits under the terms of the Plan. - Doctor or Physician means a licensed and qualified provider (M.D., D.O., D.C., D.P.M. or D.D.S.) who is authorized to practice medicine, perform surgery and/or prescribe drugs under the laws of the state or jurisdiction where the services are rendered, acts within the scope of his or her license and is not the patient or the parent, spouse, sibling (by birth or marriage) or child of the patient. - Network benefits are benefits for covered services delivered by providers and suppliers who have contracted with the Fund, Delta or with any other administrators under contract to the Fund, to provide services and supplies at a pre-negotiated rate.
+Services provided must fall within the scope of their individual professional licenses. - Medically necessary, as determined by the applicable third party administrator or the Fund, means services, supplies or equipment that satisfy all of the following criteria: - are provided by a doctor, hospital or other provider of health services,

-- Medically necessary, as determined by the applicable third party administrator or the Fund, means services, supplies or equipment that satisfy all of the following criteria: - are provided by a doctor, hospital or other provider of health services, - are consistent with the symptoms or diagnosis and treatment of an illness or injury; or are preventive in nature, such as annual physical examinations, well-woman care, well-child care and immunizations, and are specified by the Plan as covered, - are not experimental, except as specified otherwise in this booklet, - meet the standards of good medical practice, - provide the most appropriate level and type of service that can be safely provided to the patient, and - are not solely for the convenience of the patient, the family or the provider.
+- are consistent with the symptoms or diagnosis and treatment of an illness or injury; or are preventive in nature, such as annual physical examinations, well-woman care, well-child care and immunizations, and are specified by the Plan as covered, - are not experimental, except as specified otherwise in this booklet, - meet the standards of good medical practice, - provide the most appropriate level and type of service that can be safely provided to the patient, and - are not solely for the convenience of the patient, the family or the provider.